Icon/Navigation/Chevron/Left Back to search

 Llanarthney 1.4 miles.

-Step inside and be charmed by the kitchen/dining room, fully equipped for you to prepare and enjoy meals, here, you can gather around the dining table and enjoy home-cooked meals, sharing stories of your day's adventures.
+Here, you can gather around the dining table and enjoy home-cooked meals, sharing stories of your day's adventures.

-It offers a light and warm retreat where you can unwind in front of the Smart TV (Netflix, Amazon etc.) whilst being warmed by the glow of the fire.
+It offers a light and warm retreat where you can unwind in front of the Smart TV (Netflix, Amazon, etc.) whilst being warmed by the glow of the fire.

-The double and twin bedrooms are equally inviting, providing pleasant accommodation for the rest of the party and side and overhead windows to give extra light.
+When it's time to retire for the evening, choose from three well-presented bedrooms; The large four-poster double bedroom boasts an en-suite with a walk-in shower, offering a private sanctuary for relaxation and the use of Farmers' Welsh lavender wash; The double and twin bedrooms are equally inviting, providing pleasant accommodation for the rest of the party and side and overhead windows to give extra light.

-Here, you can enjoy alfresco dining on the patio, make use of the barbecue on warm summer evenings, or simply relax with a good book.
+Outside, the enclosed rear garden is a haven for outdoor living with teak pergola and patio furniture, and a barbecue; Here, you can enjoy dining on the patio, use the barbecue on warm summer evenings, or relax with a good book.

 Note: This property has a Good Housekeeping bond of £350.